Alaska unemployment claims jump amid coronavirus concerns

 A jump of this magnitude, so quickly, is unprecedented, said Neal Fried, an economist with the state labor department.
 The timing is worrisome, too, he said, adding that Alaska has the most seasonal economy in the country, with tourism and fishing key industries.
 This is the time when employment in the state typically “starts to wake up and start growing again,” Fried said.

-It’s unknown how long the impacts will last, Fried said.
+It’s unknown how long the effects will last, he said.

 The state labor department’s claims number of 7,806 was lower than one reported by the U.S. Department of Labor.
 Weller was uncertain why there was a difference.